 Members and guests of Hastings Golf Club – better known locally as Bridge Pâ – play their golf on a wonderful, free-draining, parkland course laid out within 210 acres on Heretaunga Plains (next to the aerodrome), just outside Hastings.

-The club – formed in 1898 – moved to their current site in 1912 where they gradually developed the course over the years.
+The club – formed in 1898 – moved to their current site in 1912 where they gradually developed the course with assistance from Charles Redhead over the years.
 In 1970, a decision was taken to radically alter the course.
 In the words of the club, “to provide the two even nines which exist today” and the modern-day layout owes much to the vision of former President Roy Skittrup and his committee from more than 35 years ago.

 “Flaxmere” is the 5th hole at Hastings and it’s the hardest hole on the card.
 A 420-yard, par four, which doglegs slightly right (with out of bounds all the way down that side of the fairway) to a long, two-tiered green that rarely yields anything better than bogey scores.